(xiii) Provisions, contingent liabilities and contingent assets

 The expected credit loss rates are based on the payment profiles of sales over a period of 36 months before the reporting date and the corresponding historical credit losses experienced within this period.
 The historical loss rates are adjusted to reflect current and forward-looking information on macro-economic factors affecting the ability of the customers to settle the receivables.
 The Company recognises lifetime expected losses for all trade receivables and contract assets that do not constitute a financing component.

 The Company has no concentration of credit risk as the customer base is widely distributed both economically and geographically.
-There is one customer contributing 13% of outstanding trade receivables and contract assets as at 31 March 2024 (31 March 2023: No such customer contributing more than 10% of outstanding trade receivables and contract assets), however it is a reputed organisation and credit risk is minimal with no history of dispute/ non-recovery.
+There is one customer contributing 18% of outstanding trade receivables and contract assets as at 31 March 2025 (31 March 2024: 13%), however it is a reputed organisation and credit risk is minimal with no history of dispute/ non-recovery.

 Outstanding customer receivables and contract assets are regularly monitored.